wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 npx ts-node manual-transfer.ts
 ```

-This will initiate the USDC transfer from the source chain (Avalanche) and complete it on the destination chain (Solana).
+This will initiate the USDC transfer from the source chain (Avalanche) and complete it on the destination chain (Sepolia).

 You can monitor the status of the transaction on the [Wormhole explorer](https://wormholescan.io/){target=\_blank}.